French destroyer Brestois: Design and description

 The L'Adroit class was a slightly enlarged and improved version of the preceding Bourrasque class.
 The ships had an overall length of 107.2 m, a beam of 9.9 m, and a draft of 3.5 m.
 The ships displaced 1380 t at standard load and 2000 t at deep load.
 They were powered by two geared steam turbines, each driving one propeller shaft, using steam provided by three du Temple boilers.
 The turbines were designed to produce 31000 PS, which would propel the ships at 33 kn.
 The ships carried 386 t of fuel oil which gave them a range of 3000 nmi at 15 kn.

 The main armament of the L'Adroit-class ships consisted of four Canon de 130 mm Modèle 1924 guns in single mounts, one superfiring pair each fore and aft of the superstructure.
 Their anti-aircraft armament consisted of a pair of Canon de 37 mm Modèle 1925 guns.
 The ships carried two above-water triple sets of 550 mm torpedo tubes.
 A pair of depth charge chutes were built into their stern; these housed a total of sixteen 200 kg depth charges.
 In addition two depth charge throwers were fitted for which six 100 kg depth charges were carried.

 Construction and career

 Brestois was laid down on 17 May 1926, launched on 18 May 1927 and completed on 15 June 1928.
-She capsized following damage by gunfire from the ships of United States Navy Task Force 34 off Casablanca, French Morocco, on 8 November 1942 during the Naval Battle of Casablanca.
+She capsized after being hit by gunfire from the American cruiser USS Brooklyn off Casablanca, French Morocco, on 8 November 1942 during the Naval Battle of Casablanca.